 Come Over to the Plus Side: Google+ and its SEO Benefits

 SEO as we knew it is dead.
 Or at least it’s dying.
-The good news is that Google+ is evolving to present an entirely new (and much more natural, too) form of SEO meant to help searches find the most useful content available.
+Fortunately, Google+ is evolving.
+Specifically, it’s developing an entirely new form of SEO.
+This new approach is also much more natural.
+Ultimately, its goal is to help searchers discover the most valuable content available.

 Google’s Matt Cutts on SEO: A Retrospective

-Panda.
-Google vs. Bing.
-Penguin.
-Guest blogging.
-The years of 2011 to 2013 were nothing short of tumultuous for the search industry.
-And as the voice and face of Google, Matt Cutts felt the wrath of angry webmasters and marketers.
+Panda, Google versus Bing, Penguin, and guest blogging marked the turbulent years of 2011 to 2013 for the search industry.
+As a result, Matt Cutts, being the prominent voice and face of Google, experienced the intense frustration of many angry webmasters and marketers.

 Keyword Research: Where is My Niche?